wyfo/apischema/docs/graphql/data_model_and_resolvers.md

 Types are assumed to be non-null by default, as in Python typing.
 Nullable types are obtained using `typing.Optional` (or `typing.Union` with a `None` argument).

 !!! note
     There is one exception, when resolver parameter default value is not serializable (and thus cannot be included in the schema), parameter type is then set as nullable to make the parameter non-required.
 For example parameters not `Optional` but with `Undefined` default value will be marked as nullable.
-This is only for the schema, default value is still used in execution.
+This is only for the schema, default value is still used at execution.

 ## Interfaces